lusaxweb/vuesax/docs/components/tooltip.md

 ## Default

-You can add a tooltip to any element with the directive `v-tooltip`.
+To add a tooltip we have the component `vs-tooltip`

 <vuecode md>
 <div slot="demo">